katerynaf/security/README.md

 #### Development

-When you call `import security` and run `security.secure()` in a development environment, this solution will automatically *encrypt* a list of python files into a secure format with a `*.rc4` extension.
-By default, the `security.secure()` function will encrypt the file `private/passwords.py` and store the encrypted copy `passwords.rc4` in your current project directory.
+When you call `import security` and run `security.secure()` in a development environment, the code will automatically **encrypt** a list of python files into a secure format with a `*.rc4` extension.
+By default, the `security.secure()` function will encrypt the file `private/passwords.py` within your project directory, and store the encrypted file `passwords.rc4` in the current project directory.
 Be sure to execute `import security` and `security.secure()` each time you change your private information.
 When you include the two lines of code shown above in your main program, it will automatically re-synchronize your files each time you run your program in your development environment.

 #### Production

-When you call `import security` and run `security.secure()` in a production environment, this solution will automatically *decrypt* and *import* your original (private) file by placing variables from that file into your global namespace.
+When you call `import security` and run `security.secure()` in a production environment, this solution will automatically **decrypt** and **import** your original (private) file by placing variables from that file into your global namespace.
 Unencrypted secrets never go over the wire and never touch a production hard drive.
 You can simply reference your secrets by using regular python variable names.